 Coaching qualifications

-In addition to the PGA Qualification, a Trainee must also complete two Association of Sports Qualifications (ASQ) to be eligible for membership of The PGA.
+Alongside the PGA Qualification, Trainees must complete two Association of Sports Qualifications (ASQ) to be eligible for membership.

-To be eligible for PGA Membership, Trainees must have:
+To qualify for PGA Membership, Trainees must have:

-The PGA requires Trainees to be employed at a golf facility, ensuring the distance learning study content can be put into practice.
+The PGA requires Trainees to be working at a golf facility throughout their training, so that the distance learning content can be applied in a real-world setting.

 Playing requirements

-To be eligible, applicants must have a maximum handicap of 6.4 for males or 8.4 for females.
-This will require verification with a current World Handicap System (WHS) playing handicap certificate with evidence of your previous playing history (usually in the previous 12 months), which includes an appropriate number of competition rounds.
+Applicants must hold a maximum handicap of 6.4 (male) or 8.4 (female), verified through a current World Handicap System (WHS) playing handicap certificate with evidence of recent playing history - typically covering the previous 12 months and including an appropriate number of competition rounds.
 General play scores are not accepted.

-Many!
-PGA Professionals use their qualifications in over 80 different job roles worldwide.
-Retail, coaching, golf management, technology, golf course architecture, refereeing…just to name a few.
+Many.
+PGA Professionals apply their qualifications across more than 80 job roles worldwide — including retail, coaching, golf management, technology, course architecture, refereeing, and beyond.

-A career in golf requires a wide range of skills and the management of services, products, facilities and people.
-Roles include Golf Club Managers, Club Professionals, Custom Fitters, Coaches, Business Owners, Operations Managers, Tour Players, Sales Representatives, Architects, Marketeers, Journalists.
-Whatever your career aspirations, a qualification through The PGA is a prestigious mark of credibility to prospective employers.
+A career in golf demands a diverse skill set spanning services, products, facilities, and people management.
+Roles include Golf Club Managers, Club Professionals, Custom Fitters, Coaches, Business Owners, Operations Managers, Tour Players, Sales Representatives, Architects, Marketeers, and Journalists.
+Whatever direction you want to take, a PGA qualification is a prestigious and credible foundation.

 • FdSc – BSc (Hons) Foundation Degree in Professional Golf (in association with the University of Birmingham)